isi-usc-edu/pyLIQTR/README.md

         pip install .

-- Or, as a developer:
+- Or, as a developer (for all platforms and shells):

-        pip install --editable .
+        pip install -e ."[dev]"

 ### Optional Installs
 - Install MPSolve polynomial solver, which is used in the angle generation algorithm.
 Instructions for installation can be found here: https://numpi.dm.unipi.it/software/mpsolve